Fortiz2305/product-developer/README.md

-# product-developer
+# Product Developer
-Repository for the productdeveloper.net page
+Repository for the https://productdeveloper.net page